wh-alice/mig_visualstudio/vs/misc/information-for-the-type-of---typename---has-not-been-loaded-into-the-runtime.md

 ---
-title: "Information for the type of &#39;&lt;typename&gt;&#39; has not been loaded into the runtime" ms.custom: "" ms.date: "10/13/2016" ms.prod: "visual-studio-dev14"
+title: "Information for the type of &#39;&lt;typename&gt;&#39; has not been loaded into the runtime | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""